- Canada Visas

 However, there is an exception in the inland process.
 If the foreign work is holding a work permit which will be expiring within two weeks at the time of application, has a valid job offer, and the employer has submitted a request to Service Canada for a new LMO, concurrent processing of the LMO and work permit will be allowed.
 In this case, the CIC will start the processing, and hold the application for two months from the date of receipt.
 At the end of the two months, a determination to either refuse or approve the work permit will be made.

-There are a number of options an employer and/or foreign national may speed up the process.
+There are a number of options an employer and/or foreign national may speed up the work permit application process.
 Note that some jobs will not require a LMO at all.
 In some situations, a LMO is required but the employer is not required to show recruitment efforts or run advertisements.
 It is a good idea to consult an immigration lawyer to see what process you will have to go through.

 If an employer has at least one positive LMO issued in the past two years, the Accelerated Labour Market Opinion should be considered.
 The so-call “A-LMO” Initiative has been implemented by Human Resources and Skills Development Canada (HRSDC)/Service Canada since April 25, 2012, with some limitations.
 Currently the Initiative only applies to employers hiring temporary foreign workers in higher skilled positions such as management, professional and technical occupations, and NOT to the Seasonal Agricultural Worker Program, the Agricultural Stream or occupations in the film and entertainment sectors.
 Also, the Initiative is currently not implemented in the province of Quebec.